Redocly/create-openapi-repo/README.md

 The `components` folder is where you will organize sub-folders such as `schema` to define your schema.

 The `paths` folder is where you will organize your paths.
-There will be a README.md file in there with suggestions for how to organize it. into specially named files (or folders) that use an `@` in place of a `/` (because files cannot have a `/` character in them).
+There will be a 'README.md' file in there with suggestions for how to organize it into specially named files (or folders) that use an `@` in place of a `/` (because files cannot have a `/` character in them).
 You will also be able to use path parameters by wrapping them in curly braces `{example}`.

 ## Commands